apptimistco/rfc/asn.md

 ## WebSockets ##
 ASN runs through non-secure WebSockets described in [RFC-6455][1] .
 These are Web vs. TCP or UDP Sockets to provide the most flexible service through carrier proxy servers and enterprise firewalls.
 Also, these are non-secure HTTP sockets instead of the SSL secured HTTPS because ASN includes [ED25519][2] authenticated signatures and [NaCL][3]  authenticated encryption to provide a user assigned web-of-trust rather than a centralized certificate authority.

 ### URI ###
     URI = "ws://" host [ ":" port ] path [ "?" query ]

-The initial `host` for all Apptimist services has this registered domain name format.
+The initial `host` for Apptimist services has this registered domain name.

     host = app ".apptimist.co"